martijnvankekem/2IOA0-DBL/README.md

-# Dataset Visualisation - 2IOA0-DBL
+# Dataset Visualization - 2IOA0-DBL
 This project was created with the intent to simplify the visualization of datasets.

 ### Browser support